-Just like in writing, your workday needs a sharp outline and underlying structure to reach peak effectiveness.
+When you’re working as someone else’s employee, you are often given a list of tasks, meetings and deadlines you must follow.
+However, as an independent worker, you are responsible for effectively managing your own time.
+Your workday needs a sharp outline and underlying structure to reach peak effectiveness.
 Learning to manage your time effectively will enable you to complete higher-quality work in less time.

 1. Eliminate distractions.

-2. Set your team chat, instant messenger or texting app status to “do not disturb,” and deliberately avoid them until the task is complete or you’re on break.
+- Set your team chat, instant messenger or texting app status to “do not disturb,” and deliberately avoid those apps until the task is complete or you’re on break.

-3. Work somewhere you can focus.
+- Work somewhere that allows you to focus.
 Some may need the absolute silence of an empty room, while others might prefer the white noise of a coffee shop.

-4. Remember to take breaks regularly.
-Giving your mind a rest now and then will help prevent you from getting burned out too fast.
+- Take regular breaks.
+Giving your mind a rest will help prevent you from getting burned out too fast.

 2. Create a schedule.

-Your efforts to eliminate distractions are reinforced by scheduling your tasks and workday.
-A well-structured day allows time for breaks, lunch, and even walking outside to clear your mind.
+Your efforts to eliminate distractions will be reinforced by scheduling your tasks and workday.
+A well-structured day allows time for breaks, lunch and even a walk outside to clear your mind.
 Scheduling can make a significant difference in your productivity and sense of accomplishment for the day.

-I know, scheduling doesn't sound fun, but even the best-laid plans can still fall to the wayside without careful self-management.
-Fortunately, there are several ways you can schedule and structure your workdays:
+Scheduling might not sound fun, but even the best-laid plans can still fall to the wayside without careful self-management.
+Fortunately, there are several ways to structure your workdays:

-- Make a list of all of your to-do items for the day.
-You can do this via computer, an app, or even good ol' pen and paper.
+- To-do lists: Make a list of all of your to-do items for the day.
+You can do this via computer, an app, or even good old pen and paper.
 Choose whatever is most comfortable and convenient for you.

-- Break up your tasks into digestible blocks of time with breaks in between.
-There's a mindset shift when you realize it's not an impossible task.
+- Work breaks: Break up your tasks into digestible blocks of time with breaks in between.
+Your mindset will shift when you realize your list of tasks is not impossible.
 You only have to focus on each step for a short time.

-- Remember your daily routines.
+- Routines: Remember your daily routines.
 Just because you’re working at home today doesn’t mean you should skip out on brushing your teeth and getting dressed.
-Trust me – you'll feel a lot better if you take the time to get ready.
+You’ll feel a lot better throughout your day if you take the time to get ready.

-- Give yourself wiggle room.
-When you're planning out your schedule for the week, the key is to balance your tasks.
-When your calendar is jampacked, you lose the ability to roll with the punches, so be sure to give yourself room to breathe.
+- Spaced-out projects: Give yourself wiggle room.
+As you plan your schedule for the week, the key is to balance your tasks.
+When your calendar is jampacked, you lose the ability to roll with the punches, so give yourself room to breathe.